“Air-Mobile”

 Crewman, 241st Helicopter Squadron (ARVN), Advisor, with 1st Cavalry Division:

 EDITING >>> Working on figuring this out exactly, I’m confused too.
-Possibly he was an advisor?
+Possibly, he was an advisor?

 6th Air Division, 82nd Tactical Wing, out of Phu Cat.